 I have a favourite poet; Andrew 'Banjo' Paterson who created many fictional characters in his writings.
 One of them, carries the name from which I have taken my my nom de plume - Saltbush Bill.
 Old Saltbush is the subject of many of Paterson's often humorous tales.
 Always terrific literary entertainment.

-Always enjoy a good movie; I have to say the gratuitous violence, shoot 'em ups, massacres en masse, etc. as commonly found, simply leave me cold - I just cannot/will not get interested.
+Always enjoy a good movie; I have to say the gratuitous violence, shoot 'em ups, massacres en masse, etc. as commonly found, simply leave me cold - I'm simply not interested.
 It's any wonder some of our communities are 'up the creek'.
 Give me a love story, feel good movie every time.
-Mao's Last Dancer impressed me recently.
+Mao's Last Dancer & The Dressmaker impressed me recently.

 Live theatre can be sublime.
 One of my all-time favourites is Phantom of the Opera - I travelled the country to see three different productions.
 Two days from now I am off to see yet another production of A Funny Thing Happened on the Way to the Forum.